joacim-boive/awesome-weather/README.md

 * [eventemitter3](https://www.npmjs.com/package/eventemitter3) - For an easy pub/sub architecture
 * [hyperhtml](https://www.npmjs.com/package/hyperhtml) - For doing that virtualdom thing simple and fast!
 * [list.js](https://www.npmjs.com/package/list.js) - It's Swedish! (and great! ;)
+* [lodash](https://lodash.com) - Contains tons of useful functions - no need to reinvent the wheel.

 ...
 And lots of coffee...